Team-BHP > Shifting gears

 I see the major asset allocated is Govt Of India Securities and Central Govt Loans.
 What is your sense of risks involved here.
 Thanks in advance.

-penpavan is offline
+penpavan is online now

 Old 30th November 2020, 13:24 #44